swiecki/node-mmo/readme.md

 TODO
 ----

-Add waypoint generation system, generates waypoints based on random distance.
-XP per waypoint is based on distance from player at generation.
-Upon completion, level and xp are recalculated.
+Rotate ships according to either their velocities or their acceleration (will probably be better to do a, but maybe harder?);

 Attach a random message for flavor to each waypoint that is shown upon completion.

 Make rendering independent of game logic- right now it updates only when it receieves the request.
 Have it update anyways, and only provide rendering information on request.
 Goes hand in hand with: Switch out a single array for data and rendering for two arrays- one that has complete data (or an object) and an array that is modified every time someone disconnects or connects that has easy rendering data in a way that is fast to iterate through.